Here’s what happened when Rudolph Giuliani made his first appearance in federal court in nearly three decades

 The defense attorneys repeatedly criticized Giuliani for basing his arguments on the discarded allegations that Republican observers were not allowed to watch ballots being counted, noting that three formal counts and a request for action over the issue had been erased in the revised version of the lawsuit.

-“Mr. Giuliani is talking about another case, not the case before your honor,” Aronchik said.
+“Mr. Giuliani is talking about another case, not the case before your honor,” Aronchick said.
 Daniel Donovan, an attorney for Pennsylvania Secretary of State Kathy Boockvar (D), said Giuliani was focusing on allegations that had been “deleted, deleted, deleted, deleted.”

 While the hearing was taking place, the Pennsylvania Supreme Court ruled against Trump in a separate case on the count observers, holding that Philadelphia authorities had given reasonable access to representatives from Trump’s campaign.